Where the Art World and Real World Intersect

 The DC Commission on the Arts and Humanities

 The Jeanne Phil Meg Team / Compass

 MRP Realty – Jim Murphy

 Rick Hausler, Mike Blum & Jamie Shor, Insight Property Group

 Past Festival Photos

-To become a Media Sponsor, contact Heidi Hawkins, Festival Director
+To become a media sponsor, please contact Heidi Hawkins, Director of Programming.

 Your contribution demonstrates your passion for the arts and helps us present and produce great art for all.
 Intersections Festival celebrates artists dedicated to their craft, the entrepreneurial spirit, and their commitment to society, where the art world and the real world intersect.
 98% of all Intersections Artists come from the District of Columbia and surrounding communities.
 Your donation directly impacts and supports local artists.